Wonderful service from start to finish.

 - Receiving the right advice - Anyone who is considering equity release can only take out a plan if they have taken independent financial advice at the start and must also have had one face to face meeting with a Solicitor.
 These are both requirements under the FCA and ERC.
 Both of these discussions will help you understand the responsibilities of the loan, your legal rights when it comes to ownership of the property as well as other associated consequences such as changes to your Inheritance Tax.

-To discuss your situation with Paula, you can call her on 023 9277 6569 or email email@example.com.
+To discuss your situation with Kiri, you can call her on 023 8071 7438 or email firstname.lastname@example.org.
 Alternatively, you may also find the following resources useful:

 - Equity release explained